bosahchude/blog/_posts/2016-10-21-improving-typing-skills.md

 of programmers.
 Nobody wants to get stuck doing them.
 They are boring yet they have to be precise and there is no room for error.

 Having a good speed can certainly make the data analysis and reporting process a lot more enjoyable.
-I've seen reports that should take maximum of 5 hours stretch into 18 hours because the programmer is typing like a snail, grinding out words at 20wpm.
+I've seen reports that should take maximum of 5 hours stretch into 18 hours debacle because the programmer is typing like a snail, grinding out words at 20wpm.

-The Wikipedia article on typing speed says that only half of the population has the finger dexterity to exceed 40wpm.
+Some research on typing speed says that only half of the population has the finger dexterity to exceed 40wpm.
 I'm not okay with that.
 No matter your job description, you should strive to type at 70wpm.
 That should be the minimum.